 According to him, Rahul should:

 Open an NRE/NRO account: Having an NRE (non-resident external) or NRO (non-resident ordinary) bank account is mandatory for an NRI looking forward to invest in India.
 NRE and NRO bank accounts are basically Rupee accounts for NRIs where the latter can park their foreign funds.

 These accounts are similar in terms of operations but offer different repatriations on interest and the amount in the account.
 Thus, based on the requirements, you can open an NRE or an NRO account with any bank by submitting all required KYC (Know your customer) documents.

-Once the demat and trading accounts have been opened, Rahul will be able invest in Indian capital markets through direct equities, buy selected bonds and convertible debentures, as well as invest in ETFs (exchange-traded funds) and mutual fund portfolios.
-As an NRI, if his time zone varies and he cannot keep up with day-time trades, he can execute AMOs (after-market orders).
-With AMOs, you can even execute orders once the market closes until the next morning, when it opens.
-This will give Rahul ample time to make an analysis.
+Research and invest: Once the demat and trading accounts have been opened, Rahul will be able invest in Indian capital markets through direct equities, buy selected bonds and convertible debentures, as well as invest in ETFs (exchange-traded funds) and mutual fund portfolios.
+For investment in equities, considering the varied time zones for NRIs based in various geographies, he can utilise the facility of Aftermarket orders (AMO) to place trades aftermarket hours, which would be executed next working day facilitating ample time to make analysis for his investments.

 All in all, it is not that difficult for Rahul to invest in his home country; he just needs to complete the required formalities.

 Open NRE/NRO/PIS Bank Account